MEET THE BOARD

 The Board defines the overall strategy of the European Youth Forum in accordance with the guidelines given by the member organisations at the General Assembly or the Council of Members.

 Their responsibilities include: overseeing the implementation of the Work Plan, overseeing finances and budgetary matters, preparation of statutory meetings, external representation of the Youth Forum and being the main contact with and between the member organisations.

 More about Silja: Silja is devoted to advancing youth rights, and has for the past few years put her time and energy into supporting European youth organisations in engaging with various human rights processes.
 Since she was 11 years old, she has been active in the Guides and Scout movement and various Finnish youth organisations and has a background in the Finnish National Youth Council - Allianssi.
-Currently she studies social and cultural anthropology at the University of Helsinki.
+She has a master’s degree in social and cultural anthropology from the University of Helsinki.